pritamqu/pritamqu.github.io/bio.md

 **Research Assistant** at Queen's University, Kingston, Canada, 2018 - Present

 I am a Research Assistant in [Ingenuity Labs Research Institute](https://ingenuitylabs.queensu.ca/) and [Ambient Intelligence and Interactive Machines (Aiim) Lab](https://www.aiimlab.com/) at Queen's, working with [Prof. Etemad](https://www.aiimlab.com/director).
-My research focus is self-supervised learning in computer vision, currently working on multi-modal (vision + x) self-supervised frameworks to learn meaningful representations without (or with minimal) human supervision.
+My research focus is self-supervised learning, currently working on multi-modal (vision + x) self-supervised frameworks to learn meaningful representations without (or with minimal) human supervision.
 Please see the list of publications to know more about my research.

 **Teaching Assistant** at Queen's University, Kingston, Canada, 2018 - Present
 - Head Teaching assistant for ELEC 472 (Artificial Intelligence), Winter 2022.